 Scheduling and Other Important Information

-These FREE programs offer prescribers CME credit to prescribers (physicians, physician assistants, nurse practitioners, and naturopaths), pharmacists, and nurses and can be scheduled as small group or one-on-one sessions in your office for any of these topics; we also offer "live" sessions virtually on Zoom.
-Sign up for a session online at: https://www.signupgenius.com/go/vtad or by contacting the Vermont Academic Detailing Program Coordinator to schedule a session:
+These FREE programs offer prescribers CME credit to prescribers (physicians, physician assistants, nurse practitioners, and naturopaths), pharmacists, and nurses, and can be scheduled as small group or one-on-one sessions in your office for any of these topics; we also offer "live" sessions virtually on Zoom.
+Sign up for a session online at: https://www.signupgenius.com/go/vtad or by contacting the Vermont Academic Detailing Program Coordinator to schedule a session.

 To achieve our goals, we rely on the guidance and broad opinions of multiple stakeholders.
 We have formalized these stakeholders as Vermont Academic Detailing Program Advisors.
 The role of the Program Advisor is to provide opinions and practical advice regarding the approach, direction, and operation of the Vermont Academic Detailing Program.